2019 Women of Inspiration Award Recipients

 Rochelle Laflamme - 2019 Women of Inspiration Indigenous Leader Award

 EPIC Alliance - Co-Founder

-Rochelle Laflemme is a dynamic woman from Saskatoon and co-owner of EPIC Alliance; a successful Real Estate fund that currently holds 30 million dollars in real estate acquisitions.
+Rochelle Laflamme is a dynamic woman from Saskatoon and co-owner of Epic Alliance Inc., a successful Real Estate Investment Company that currently holds 50 million dollars in real estate acquisitions.
 When Rochelle sees an opportunity to grow professionally or personally, she seizes it.
 No task is beneath her and no obstacle is too great.
 She works as close to 24/7 as she can, and there’s a reason for it: Rochelle leads a life that she doesn’t want to vacate.
 Every day, she encounters new, exciting challenges.
 Every day, she gets to solve them in a strategic, creative way.
 In addition, Rochelle is in the process of attaining her electrical Journeyman certification from Saskatchewan Polytechnic.
 As a First Nations Woman in Saskatchewan, Rochelle aims to represent females and Aboriginal persons' on a global scale.